Tummy Tuck

 FAQs

-• What is a mini tummy tuck?
-For those with small amount of loose overhanging skin from a c section may be a candidate for a mini tummy tuck which is a smaller operation with less downtime.
+For those with small amount of loose overhanging skin from a c-section may be a candidate for a mini tummy tuck, which is a smaller operation with less downtime.
 Mini tummy tucks can be done awake in the office.
 Recovery is one week.
 We will counsel you and discuss whether this is a good alternative surgery to meet your goals and expectations.

-• What will my belly button look like?
 In most cases, your native belly button will be preserved and the over lying skin will be redraped and a new hole will be created to inset your own belly button.
 When done correctly, this should give you a natural appearing belly button with a well concealed scar.

-• When can I resume normal activities and exercise?
 Usually takes 4-6 weeks to heal from this operation but if you require a muscle tightening procedure, you should avoid activities that exert your abdominal muscles for up to three months to allow full healing.

-• How long will I have drains for?
 Most need two drains, one on the right side of incision and one on the left.
 The right drain is usually removed at one week and left drain at two weeks.

-• When will I be able to return to work?
 If you have a desk job, you can return once all drains are removed, at two weeks. if you have a more physical job requiring heavy lifting, we suggest taking 4-6 weeks off.

-Surgery is a big decision.
+Surgery is a Big Decision

 We are here to answer any questions you have and help you determine the right choice for you.
 If you are considering surgery, please schedule a consultation with Dr. Cho today.
 She would be honored to discuss your goals and help you achieve the look you desire.